-Based on the above the current operations on site comply with the EPL and Development Consent $L{eq}$ noise criteria.
+Based on the above the current operations on site comply with the EPL and Development Consent L{eq} noise criteria.

-Summarised in Table 5 overleaf is the contribution from high noise generating sources that are impulsive in nature and generate noise levels closest to the Night time $L{A1(60sec)}$ noise limits.
+Summarised in Table 5 are the contributions from high noise generating sources that are impulsive in nature and generate noise levels closest to the Night time $L{A1(60sec)}$ noise limits.

-Table 5: Calculated LA1(60sec) noise level contribution from SICTL site
+Table 5: Calculated L{A1(60sec)} noise level contribution from SICTL site